WA Residential Battery Scheme

 Plenti has been appointed by the Western Australian Government as the administrator and financier of the WA Residential Battery Scheme, a key initiative aimed at accelerating the adoption of batteries across the State.

-Eligible households can access WA Government rebates of up to $3,800 and optional no interest loans of up to $10,000 for eligible customers.
+Eligible households can access WA Government rebates of up to $3,800 and optional no-interest loans of up to $10,000.
+You’ll need to apply through an accredited vendor.

 Become an accredited vendor